Chalarangelo/mini.css/docs/v2/DEVLOG.md

 ## 20161206

 - Tweaks to the `checkbox` and `radio` components.
 Added a lot of customization and recalculated their values from the ground up.
 This should fix problems with displaying them on different screens.
+- Updated the awkward `navigation` `header` component after the `button` changes.
+- Logo in `header` changed to reflect the new style.